 Mux Rate and Streaming in IPTV Plants

-Customers using the RTMP feature in an IPTV plant need to be especially careful of mux rate settings as the downstream gear in your facility may require a specific muxrate.
+The HyperCaster will transmux incoming RTMP feeds to a Transpport Stream with an efficient, variable mux rate.
+Customers using the RTMP feature in an IPTV plant need to be especially careful of mux rate as the downstream gear in your facility may not handle variable mux rate.
 Additionally, you need to take extra consideration regarding the matching of elementary stream codecs and resolution.
 Most RTMP encoders are going to output H.264 and AAC audio at a resolution of your choosing.
 If this matches the channel you intend to push the stream out on, then you’re in good shape, if not, there could be issues with downstream splicers, groomers, transcoders, stat muxes, and STB’s receiving and transitioning between regular programming and a feed coming from the RTMP encoder as streamed by the HyperCaster.
-Customers using a TelVue ProVue decoder on the channel that’s outputting the RTMP feed do not need to take this into consideration as the ProVue decoder will be able to handle in-stream changes to the bitrate, muxrate, and resolution without issue.
+Customers using a TelVue ProVue decoder, or models such as the HyperCaster AIO on the channel that’s outputting the RTMP feed do not need to take this into consideration as the decoder will be able to handle in-stream changes to the bitrate, muxrate, and resolution without issue.

 A Bit About the Internet and Video Transport